Chris-Johnston/Chris-Johnston.github.io/_posts/2022-08-01-spammin-skids.md

 ![](/images/discord-skids/2022-08-12-23-33-32.png)

 Once rotated, the string replacement of the words in the string list started to make sense.
-There's still a little bit of obfustication going on, like strings of js that are evaluated at runtime, or lookups into weird lists for some reason, but it's actually readable now and I'm able to figure out what's what
+There's still a little bit of obfustication going on, like strings of js that are evaluated at runtime, or lookups into weird lists for some reason, but it's actually readable now and I'm able to figure out what's what.
+A simple find and replace could concatenate string constants.

 ## so what does it do